 One April in Boston is the story of a real American family and a gift that was passed down from generation to generation.
 The newly revised second edition (2015) contains 46 original pen and ink illustrations created by Cortney Skinner and additional content not found in the first print version.
-This children’s book, written for ages 10-13, teaches not only American history, but the power of imagination and the value of goal setting.
+This children’s book, written for ages 10-13, teaches American history, the power of imagination, and the value of goal setting.

 In the book you’ll meet 10-year-old Ben Edwards, a boy who actually lived in Colonial Boston at the time of the American Revolution.
 An orphan at the age of eight, he lives with his Aunt Sarah and his Uncle Alexander Edwards, a member of the Sons of Liberty.
 Ben is growing up at an exciting time, and his uncle’s patriotic connections give special meaning to the events he experiences.

 Ben dreams of a life full of adventures at sea.
 He wants to be a mariner, just like his grandfather, an early Boston sea captain.
 Ben puts this goal in writing and never gives up on it.
 Throughout the story, he carries a spyglass that once belonged to his seafaring ancestor.
 Ben believes he can glimpse the future through its lens.
 Some family members make fun of his claim, but not his cousin Betsey.
 She is certain that Ben can truly see images of things to come through his spyglass.